How to view host vulnerabilities in your Azure Kubernetes service clusters.

 Step 2.

-Select the name of your k8s cluster from the list displayed, there may be several, so select the one of interest to you:
+Select the name of your k8s cluster from the list displayed, there may be several, select by clicking the one of interest to you:

 Step 3.